Sau2812/chromatin-cancer-Hi-C-analysis/README.md

-# chromatin-cancer-Hi-C-analysis
+# Genome analysis
-This project analyzes TAD boundary disruptions in solid tumors  using publicly available Hi-C data.
+This project analyzes genomes of cancer cells in comparision with normal cells